miklevin/MikeLev.in/mykoz.md

 Look, you could be using VSCode and be doing everything exactly the same way as everyone else, beholden to a vendor's vision of what your future should be.
-What I propose threatens the status quo.
-And I'm not going to lie to you, it's going to be a lot of work.
+What I propose here is in opposition to the status quo, and it's going to be a lot of work.
 But if you're brave, you'll find yourself thinking in 10-year increments, instead of being function of next quarter's profits.

 <img alt="Alice Falling Down Rabbit Hole ASCII Art" src="/assets/images/alice-ascii-art-copyright-mike-levin.png">